BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/z-transform.md

 [Poles](sec-z-transform-poles), i.e. (**roots of denominator**) boost frequencies near their angle (resonances).
 And the closer a pole/zero is to the unit circle, the stronger its effect.

-The unit circle is acts as the frequency axis.
+The unit circle acts as the frequency axis.
 Therefore, $H(z)$ evaluated on the unit circle, i.e. $z = e^{i\omega}$ and sweeping $\omega$ from $0$ to $\pi$ literally sweeps from $0$ to Nyquist and the magnitude $|H(e^{i\omega})|$ tells us gain at that frequency.
 This is how the $z$-transform connects directly to what our ears hear.